 Our Board currently consists of three classes with a total of nine directors, with one class to be elected annually for a staggered three-year term.
-The terms of office of the Class III, Class II and Class I directors will expire in 2022, 2020 and 2021, respectively, unless Proposal 2 is approved, in which case there will only be one class of directors with a one-year term expiring at our 2020 annual meeting of stockholders.
+The terms of office of the Class III, Class II and Class I directors will expire in 2022, 2020 and 2021, respectively, unless Proposal 2 is approved, in which case all directors will serve a one-year term starting 2019.